Intuitive making educational workshop

-Workshop concept & teaching: Evey KwongCollaboration: Thary Gazi GohCoordination: Malaysia Design Archive
+Workshop concept: Evey KwongCollaboration: Thary Gazi GohCoordination: Malaysia Design Archive

 Site-specific (non)-objects by Evey Kwong.
 Raw materials from Rimba Ilmu Botanic Garden University of Malaya.

 The typical understanding of weaving occupation is to produce an object in form of a utilitarian object.
 The goal of the workshop is not to produce the above nor to master weaving techniques, but to allow opportunities for individuals to connect with nature in a unique, creative, yet community-oriented way while improvise their knots, twine and plaits.